Whitelisted2/CS211-DSA-Lab/README.md

     - Stack using Queue (using Singly Linked List, i.e., SLL)
     - Queue using Stack (using Singly Linked List, i.e., SLL)
 9. MQ2
     - Bellman-Ford Algorithm to find shortest distance (-ve weights included)
+10. EndSem
+    - Dijkstra Algorithm to find shortest distance in a directed graph (only +ve weights)

 > Victory comes from finding opportunities in problems. —Sun Tzu, The Art of War